How to Start a Firewood Business

 If you sell 5 cords per week in bundles for an average revenue of $250 per cord, you would make $65,000 per year before expenses.

-Be sure to account for your time in unloading and stacking firewood at the customer’s location.
+Also consider your time (or the time of an employee) in unloading and stacking firewood at the customer’s location.
 If you can’t park close, there will be a lot of time walking back and forth.